-In a move that is certain to draw anger from the Muslim community, French satirical magazine Charlie Hebdo has printed a set of cartoons featuring the Prophet Muhammad including at least one depicting the prophet naked.
+In a move that is certain to draw anger from the Muslim community, French satirical magazine Charlie Hebdo has printed a set of cartoons featuring the prophet Mohammed, including at least one depicting the prophet naked.

 According to HuffPo, Charlie Hebdo’s Paris offices were fire bombed last November after it published similar mocking caricatures of Mohammed.